-- Build your own blockchain — this will have its own ‘coin’
+- Build your blockchain — this will have its own ‘coin’

 - Use NEO, Ethereum or a similar platform to create an application — this will have its own ‘token’

-So, the first thing you need to decide is whether you’re going to build a “token” or a “coin”.
+So, the first thing you need to decide when figuring out how to create a cryptocurrency is whether you’re going to build a “token” or a “coin”.
 Are you going to start from scratch?
 Or build a token on technology that is already trusted and available?

 Here are some of the most popular coins: